ishaandey/LinearAlgebra-StudyGuide/StudyGuide.md

 					The result is called the characteristic polynomial btw
 		b.
 Set that equal to 0, and solve for lambda

-<u>Definition:</u> Multiplicity is the number of times a root of the characteristic equation is repeated, aka equal to its factor's exponent
+<u>Definition:</u> Multiplicity is the number of times a root of the characteristic equation is repeated, aka multiplicity is equal to its factor's exponent

 <u>Thm 6.6:</u> Let $A$ be a square matrix w/ eigenvalue $\lambda$: Then $\text{dim}$ of associated eigenspace is $\leq$ multiplicity of $\lambda$